bixb922/crank-organ/doc-software/README.md

 * Register: a register (either hardware or software register) that must be active for the note to sound.
 * Test: Will test this pin.
 No MIDI note needs to be defined nor saved to test the pin.
 It will activate/deactivate the pin several times in succession.

+## MIDI over serial (5 PIN DIN connector)

-For a MIDI over serial, the pin number has no meaning, but it must be defined.
+For a MIDI over serial, the pin number has no meaning, but it must be present.
 See this file: /data/64_note_midi_over_serial.json for an example.

+For MIDI over serial, it will be best that you only include the MIDI note numbers that your configuration really has, and leave the unused MIDI positions of the board with a blank MIDI note number.
+This will speed up the tuning.

 # 11. System
 The home page, the System shows diagnostic and technical information about what's going on in the microcontroller.